nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

          To program the nRF52840 Dongle instead of a development kit, skip the following instructions and follow the programming instructions in :ref:`zephyr:nrf52840dongle_nrf52840`.

 #.
 Power on the development kit.
 #.
-Program the sample or application to the kit using the following command:
+Program the application to the kit using the following command:

       .. code-block:: console